QUB-ASL/bzzz/SAFETY.md

 - Never touch a spinning motor with your hands or with a tool or through a piece of clothing
 - When you are close to a spinning motor you must not wear a lanyard, tie, scarfs.
 If you are wearing a hoodie with drawstrings, put them inside so that they do not hang.
 Any hanging string is likely to be caught up by a motor leading to injury.
-- Wear protective gloves: even when you are operating a motor without the propellers attached, there is a chance that a bolt becomes loose and flies off at a high speed.
+- Wear protective glasses: even when you are operating a motor without the propellers attached, there is a chance that a bolt becomes loose and flies off at a high speed.
 - Periodically (at least twice a day), make sure that the little grub screws at the bottom part of the motors are not loose.
 Of course, you should not tighten them too much.
 - At least once a day and every time before performing test flights, you should check to make sure that the bolts that hold the motors on the horizontal metallic rods are tightly screwed.